jajamoa/HugAgent/README.md

-# HugToM-QA: Towards Human-grounded Theory of Mind Question Answering
+# HugAgent: A Benchmark for Human-Grounded Agent Beliefs in Realistic Social Contexts

-A benchmark for evaluating LLM theory of mind capabilities through human-grounded question answering tasks.
-Tests belief inference across three difficulty levels using real participant conversation data.
+A benchmark for evaluating LLM theory of mind capabilities in realistic social contexts using real human conversation data.
+The benchmark includes belief attribution and belief update tasks across multiple difficulty levels, designed to assess model performance on complex, long-term social reasoning scenarios.

 ## Usage